jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-20-whatever-is-true-what-these-words-really-say.md

 Eight ways of training the mind toward the good.
 Eight doorways into the peace of God.

-**What might shift in us if we allowed God—not culture—to define what we consider beautiful, worthy, and good?**
+**What might shift in us if we allowed God, not culture, to define what we consider beautiful, worthy, and good?**

 …just a thought.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIwNzQ0MDI0XX0=
+eyJoaXN0b3J5IjpbMjM3NTAyMTI5LDkyMDc0NDAyNF19
 -->